wavebeem/wavebeem.com/src/blog/2025/js-for-of-loop/index.md

 \* _Technically Edge took longer, but that's the old version of Edge (pre-Chromium), which doesn't exist any more.
 Let's not worry about it._

-## Confusion between "for...of" and "for...in"
+## Confusion Between "for...of" and "for...in"

 The related `for...in` loop is a bit confusing.
 It should generally be avoided in favor of a `for...of` loop iterating the keys of an object: